 Grant, Rodrigues called up from Rochester

-With the lineup in question for Thursday night against the Anaheim Ducks, the Sabres have made a couple of call ups from the American Hockey League.
-The Sabres have called up forwards Derek Grant and Evan Rodrigues from the Rochester Americans.
+With the lineup in question for tonight against the Anaheim Ducks, the Sabres have made a couple of call ups from the AHL.
+The Sabres have summoned forwards Derek Grant and Evan Rodrigues from the Rochester Americans.

 Start the conversation, or Read more at WGR-AM Buffalo.